marrink-lab/vermouth-martinize/doc/source/tutorials/go_models.rst

    -go-res-dist GO_RES_DIST
                          Minimum graph distance (similar sequence distance) below which contacts are removed. (default: 3)

-To add a Go model to your protein, the first step is to calculate the contact map of your protein by uploading it to the `web server <http://pomalab.ippt.pan.pl/GoContactMap/>`_.
+To add a Gō model to your protein, the first step is to calculate the contact map of your protein by uploading it to the `web server <http://pomalab.ippt.pan.pl/GoContactMap/>`_.

 The contact map is then used in your martinize2 command: